Illumina/manta/README.md

 third party libraries are unpacked such that their headers can be included, but the libraries are not compiled.
 Cmake generated VS solutions allow the c++ code to be browsed, analyzed and compiled to the library level.
-Note that unit tests can not be run under this scheme -- just like the other runtime binaries, they can't be linked without building 3rd party libraries.
+Note that unit test codes are compiled to libraries but cannot be run according to this scheme -- just like the other runtime binaries, unit tests can't be linked without building 3rd party libraries.

-Note that the c++11 features used by manta require at least Visual Studio 2013.
+C++11 features used by manta require at least Visual Studio 2013.
 In addition to VS2013 and cmake, a zlib installation is required.
 The simplist way to do this may be to use the gnuwin32 pacakge here: